How to Lubricate a Garage Door

 • Manually lift and close your garage door to test how smoothly all components operate.

-• Next, test your garage door opener and note the noise level and smoothness of your door’s operation.
+• Next, test your garage door opener using your garage door remote and note the noise level and smoothness of your door’s operation.

 • Minimal noise and consistent speed while raising and lowering are signs that your door is operating as intended.